kadena-community/pact-vscode/README.md

 # pact README

-This extensions supports syntax highlighting and auto-completion for the Pact Programming Language, used on the Kadena Blockchain.
+This extensions supports syntax highlighting and completion for the Pact Programming Language, used on the Kadena Blockchain.

 Pact is an open-source programming language for writing smart contracts.